Father: “Hey, son. I thought I asked you to clean and put away the tools after you use them.”

 The reason is that most behavior is habit-driven, not decision-driven.
 His old way is his habit.
 The new way is not – yet.

 A habit is a behavior that is physically wired in the brain.
-The wiring happened because the behavior was repeated many, many times, and the brain is physically wired to do it that way.
+The wiring happened because the behavior was repeated many, many times, causing the brain to physically wire itself to do it that way.

 For the son to regularly do what the dad asked him to do, the boy will have to create a new habit.
 He’ll have to rewire his brain.